asssaf/urbit-docker/README.md

 # urbit-alpine-docker
 Minimal alpine linux based image for running [Urbit](https://urbit.org)

-The container pulls the urbit apk from the releases links of this github repository (see the APK section for details on building the apk).
+This container builds an APK and installs it.
+See the APK section for details on building the apk separately.

 ## Scripts
 The `scripts/` directory contains scripts for running and creating ships (by mapping the current directory as a volume inside the container).